-From the Navy, I ventured off to McKinsey and Company where I started off a business analyst and member of the Operations Academy.
-There I had the opportunity to actively learn about the technical aspect of organizational transformation and process improvement (i.e., lean management based on the Toyota Production System), but also the ‘softer’ or cultural side of transformation.
+From the Navy, I ventured off to McKinsey and Company where I started as a business analyst and member of the Operations Academy.
+There I had the opportunity to actively learn about the technical aspect of organizational transformation and process improvement (lean management based on the Toyota Production System), but also the softer or cultural side of transformation.
 While my engineering background made me energized to dive into the math and logic of improving operations, I found repeatedly that great technical solutions were never enough to sustain performance improvements.
-Strange human and organizational forces were always at play to prevent my great solutions from sticking.
+Strange human and organizational forces were always at play to prevent my great solutions from sticking!

-Prior to working with Co-Creation Partners, I worked for 8 years at McKinsey and Company.
-Most recently as a fellow for the McKinsey Center for Government focused on issues related to government transformation and capability building as well as a leader in the Operations Practice and Lean Management Community and member of the Global Lean Academy for Financial Services.
-I spent over 6 years in the US Navy.
+Prior to working with Co-Creation Partners, I worked for 8 years at McKinsey and Company as a leader in the Operations Practice.
+I spent over 6 years in the US Navy as a Seabee/Civil Engineer Corp Officer.
 I hold degrees in Systems Engineering from the US Naval Academy and Ocean Engineering and Human Factors from UC Berkeley.

 I am also a trained executive coach through the Newfield Network.